-Scenario 1: Up to10 per cent hydrogen blend with natural gas Based on education research, increasing knowledge of hydrogen properties can be achieved through a transmissive training approach such as an information ession, video, short online course or other materials that can be studied by pasfitters to achieve the required knowledge outcomes.
-Scenario 2: 100 per cent reticulated hydrogen In the 100 per cent hydrogen scenario, hydrogen would need to be included in initial gasfitter training and also in upskilling training for gasfitters that will be working with hydrogen fuel.
-Depending on the approach taken to the hydrogen roll out, some gasfitters who wish to undertake hydrogen gasfitting work may complete additional training.
-If 100 per cent hydrogen was supplied in all existing gas network to homes for domestic end uses, then all gasfitters would need to undertake training to expand their knowledge of hydrogen properties and the skills needed to safely work with hydrogen and hydrogen appliances and/or undertake appliance conversion work, if and where, this is needed.
-This raises the question of the number of existing gasfitters currently in Victoria and the number of Victorian homes that would require appliance upgrades or conversion in the 100 per cent hydrogen scenario.
-As stated in Section 6.2.1, by 2030, between 2 and 2.5 million homes in Victoria are likely to be connected to gas and currently there are 20,262 gasfitter plumbers which includes 8,8676 plumbers licensed and 11,586 plumbers registered in gasfitting work.
-Depending on the hydrogen roll out, some or all of these gasfitters would need to be competent in working with 100 per cent hydrogen.
+Scenario 1: Up to10 per cent hydrogen blend with natural gas Based on education research, increasing knowledge of hydrogen properties can be achieved through a transmissive training approach such as an information session, video, short online course or other materials that can be studied by gasfitters to achieve the required knowledge outcomes.
+Scenario 2: 100 per cent reticulated hydrogen In the 100 per cent hydrogen scenario, hydrogen would need to be included in initial gasfitter training and also in upskilling training for gasfitters working with hydrogen fuel.
+Depending on the approach taken to the roll out of hydrogen, additional training can be completed on an as needs basis until the entire network is converted.
+If 100 per cent hydrogen was supplied to all homes, then all gasfitters would need to undertake.
+This raises the question of the number of existing gasfitters that would be required to retrain.
+Sections 6.1.4 and 7.1.4 of this report present the number of gasfitters required for Victoria and South Australia.
 Scenario 3: Fuel cells Based on the interviews and desktop review, those undertaking work with residential electrolysers/fuel cells will need specific training in areas traditionally outside of gasfitting units of competency.
-As a fuel cell is an appliance which is installed in a home and under the current market based approach, would be the choice of the home owner to install or the housing developer, it is not necessary for all gasfitters to be trained in such work, however upskilling is likely required for existing gasfitters who wish to undertake work with fuel cells.
+As fuel cells are installed at the discretion of the developer or home owner, it is not necessary for all gasfitters to be trained in such work, however upskilling is likely required for existing gasfitters who wish to undertake work with fuel cells.

-Of significance, and a key finding of this project so far, is the limited existing research on hydrogen in end use appliances and still many unknowns regarding end uses of hydrogen in the residential sector and impacts on work practices and associated training requirements.
+Of significance, and a key finding of this project so far, is the limited existing research on hydrogen in gas appliances and many unknowns regarding end uses of hydrogen and impacts on work practices and associated training requirements.

-Capacity of existing training, certification and licensing frameworks for gasfitters in Victoria
+Capacity of existing training, certification and licensing frameworks for gasfitters in Victoria and South Australia

-The research identified that if 100 per cent hydrogen is introduced into the domestic gas network, Victorian gasfitters would need upskilling and require further training and support.
-All participants supported the need for further training as long as it was specifically targeted to those undertaking hydrogen work and delivered in a variety of ways to meet differing learning preferences and time constraints of gasfitters.
-The VET sector was recognised as appropriate to deliver the new competency units for hydrogen work for both apprentices and registered and licensed gasfitters.
+The research identified that if 100 per cent hydrogen is introduced into the gas network, Victorian and South Australian gasfitters would need upskilling and require further training and support.
+All participants supported the need for further training as long as it was specifically targeted to those gasfitters undertaking hydrogen work and delivered in a variety of ways to meet differing learning preferences and time constraints of gasfitters.
+The Vocational Education and Training (VET) sector was recognised as appropriate to deliver the new competency units for hydrogen work for both apprentices and registered and licensed gasfitters.
 It was also recognised the new competency units should be a licensing requirement for working with hydrogen and required by the regulator.
-The VBA, ESV and manufacturers were also recognised by all stakeholders as having critical roles in both sharing information on the emergent training requirements for existing practitioners and supporting ongoing learning through continued training, collaboration with the VET sector and regulatory oversight of ongoing hydrogen gasfitting practices.
+The VBA, ESV in Victoria and the OTR in South Australia, along with manufacturers suppliers were also recognised by all stakeholders as having critical roles in both sharing information on the emergent training requirements for existing practitioners and supporting ongoing learning through continued training, collaboration with the VET sector and regulatory oversight of ongoing hydrogen gasfitting practices.
 The complexity of multiple stakeholders involved in supporting ongoing learning highlights the need and importance of having a coordinated approach between information sources with the introduction of hydrogen.